philomathtanya/BackendSeries_CB/README.md

 # Backend Series

 Welcome to the Backend Series repository!
-This repository focuses on various technologies used in full-stack web development, including JavaScript, Node.js, Express.js MongoDB, and React.js.
+This repository focuses on various technologies used in full-stack web development, including JavaScript, Node.js, Express.js MongoDB and React.js.

 ## Technologies Covered